Fields of Action

 These pillars stand side by side for themselves and without connection, almost without any meaning.

 This construct carries a moving component which balances the relationship between man and nature, and with which children can be explained what sustainability is: balance orientation.
-In a closed system like the planet earth, know widely recognized as "Planetary Boundaries", quantitative growth on the one hand leads to gaps in other places.
-Nature always tries to compensate for gaps, and sustainable action aims at this.
+In a closed system like Planet Earth, imbalance leads to conflict - and this hinders sustainable development.